Mgineer117/SNAC/README.md

 ---

+## Notes on SNAC
+- For the Fourroom environment, only the goal position is stochastic while others remain constant (agent loc, grid).
+This is to induce the dynamics in the reward structure of the environment as the simplest case.
+- Due to the non-uniqueness of the sign by SVD decomposition, we count one eigenvector as two vectors such that e = (+e/-e).

-## Pre-requisites
+## Notes on baselines

 - [**EigenOption**](https://openreview.net/pdf?id=Bk8ZcAxR-) selects the top `n` eigenvectors from a diffusive-type matrix (e.g., graph Laplacian, Successor Representation, Successor Features).
 - [**CoveringOption**](https://openreview.net/pdf?id=SkeIyaVtwB) selects the top 1 eigenvector and iteratively updates the diffusive matrix to find a better-explaining matrix, particularly effective in environments with hardly exploratory state-transitions.

-In addition, due to the non-uniqueness of the sign by SVD decomposition, we count one eigenvector as two vectors such that e = (+e/-e).
 ---

 ## Usage